ryandward/sgrna_design/README.rst

 Formatting Results as Bed File (Optional)
 =============================================

-If you wanted to use the output for downstream applications, you can always reformat the output as a ``bed`` file, which coordinate numbering system has always baffled me.
+If you want to use the output for downstream applications, you can always reformat the output as a ``bed`` file, which coordinate numbering system has always baffled me.
 Consider using my tsv parser if you do a lot of genome arithmetic, converting between formats can be a huge pain.
 The ``sele`` command functions like an ad-hoc ``select`` command such as you might find in an SQL database, but without having to set one up for a one-time thing.

 **More instructions here:** https://github.com/ryandward/sele